Alec Baldwin shooting: Filming to resume after Halyna Hutchins death on set

 The exact terms of the settlement, which is subject to court approval, have not been disclosed.

-In a statement reported by Deadline, Mr Hutchins said he would take on the role of executive producer, and that all original players would be involved in the resumption of filming, which he said would "pay tribute" to his wife's final work.
+In a statement, Mr Hutchins said that "all the original principal players" would be involved when filming resumes, which he said would "pay tribute" to his wife's final work.

-He has "no interest" in apportioning blame for his wife's death, he said.
+"I have no interest in engaging in recriminations or attribution of blame," he added.

+Mr Baldwin posted his reaction in a statement on Instagram: "We are pleased to announce today the settlement of the civil case filed on behalf of the family of cinematographer Halyna Hutchins.

-Alec Baldwin's attorney, Luke Nikas of Quinn Emanuel, said in a statement: "Throughout this difficult process, everyone has maintained the specific desire to do what is best for Halyna's son.
-We are grateful to everyone who contributed to the resolution of this tragic and painful situation."
+"Throughout this difficult process, everyone has maintained the specific desire to do what is best for Halyna's son.

+"We are grateful to everyone who contributed to the resolution of this tragic and painful situation."

+Rust director Joel Souza, who was also injured in the shooting on the Bonanza Creek Ranch set near Santa Fe, said in a statement on Wednesday that he would now devote himself "to honouring Halyna's legacy and making her proud".